 In determining the mix between options and restricted stock units, the Committee also considers the number of shares required for each of these types of award to deliver the appropriate value to executives.
-The following chart shows the percentage of the target total direct compensation (constituting base salary and performance-based bonus plus the grant-date fair value of regular annual equity awards) for Mr. Iger that is variable with performance (performance-based bonus and equity awards) versus fixed (salary).
+The following chart shows the percentage of the target total direct compensation (constituting base salary and performance-based bonus plus the grant-date fair value of regular annual equity awards) for Mr. Iger that was variable with performance (performance-based bonus and equity awards) versus fixed (salary) in fiscal 2017.

-2016 Target Total Direct Compensation Mix for CEO
+2017 Target Total Direct Compensation Mix for CEO